smbd1368/django-meteo/README.md

 # Meteonator

 It is a web application developed in Python/Django to display the current weather data to the user.
+It also provides function to allow users to be able to add cities to the list in order to view their weather info.

 The application uses OpenWeatherMap API to provide the weather data.
 The application allows users to select a city and based on the city it shows the weather of that city.
 For the Frontend application uses Bootstrap CSS